grongierisc/eap1-exchangelib/README.md

 No one use, cos only applications.
 So, it was natural for me to test embedded python in the interoperability framework.

-- Why an adapter ?
+## Why an adapter ?

 The interoperability frameworks is always missing connectors and IMAP is a long standing request that customers ask even before I start working on InterSystems technologies (2013).

-- How this adaptor works ?
+## How this adaptor works ?

 I use a python library called [exchangelib](https://github.com/ecederstrand/exchangelib).

-I have overload the callback OnInit to load this lib and configure it.
+I overload the callback OnInit to import this lib and configure it.

 ```objectscript
 Method OnInit() As %Status